How Much Food To Feed Your Dog: Fact Checked By Our Vet

-Toy and small dogs eat less food than their larger counterparts.
-If you have a chihuahua, shit tzu or Pekingese, these are considered “toy” or “mini” breeds.
-In contrast, Cavalier King Charles Spaniels, small Poodles, Boston Terriers and French Bulldogs are all “small” dogs.
+Toy breeds and small dogs eat less food than their larger counterparts.
+If you have a Chihuahua, Shih Tzu or Pekingese, these are considered “toy” or “mini” breeds.
+Or if you're like me and have a Cavalier King Charles Spaniel, small Poodle, Boston Terrier or French Bulldogs, then keep in mind that these are “small” dogs.

 Here are some general guidelines on how much food you should give your small dog :

 PRO TIP: Small and toy breed puppies are prone to hypoglycemia (low blood sugar levels).
 If left untreated, your puppy will show lethargy, weakness and even seizures.
 It’s very important you offer your small breed puppy several small meals a day to keep their sugar stable.
 When in doubt, offer a small energy-dense treat like a piece of fruit.
 Bananas work well!

 How much should you feed a large or giant dog?

 Medium, large and giant dogs eat a lot of food.
 However, you should be careful to avoid overfeeding.
 Your pup will be much healthier if they stay at a healthy bodyweight.
 According to PetMD, here’s how much you should feed your dog:

 How Often Should You Feed A Dog?

 In general, veterinarians recommend that adult dogs eat 2 meals a day.
 Larger and giant breeds that are prone to bloat do better eating several smaller meals a day.
 In that case, a third meal might be the best option.

 The amounts showed above are the total food and calories a dog should have per day.

 You can break that in as many meals as you’d like or as advised by your vet.